ibNez/Arcane-Realms/docs/client-architecture.md

 2. Add an entry to the `SkillBar` UI and bind a key in `love.keypressed`.
 3. Emit a network message if the skill affects other players.

+## Error Handling & Logging
+`love.errhand` is hooked to capture runtime errors and print them to the console.
+Socket disconnects and retries are surfaced in red via the dev console so testers can spot flaky connections.

-## Outstanding Questions
+## Open Items
-- **State management** – confirm whether a third‑party library (e.g., [hump.gamestate](https://github.com/vrld/hump)) will be
-  adopted or a custom stack is sufficient.
-- **Error handling & logging** – define a strategy for surfacing Lua errors and remote socket failures in the dev console.
+- **State management** – continue with the custom stack for now; evaluate `hump.gamestate` once more than three states exist.
+- **Logging** – decide if logs should persist to disk or remain ephemeral during development.
-- **Message format** – document the JSON schemas exchanged with the server for player updates, chat, and skills.
+- **Message schemas** – expand the JSON examples above to cover inventory updates and complex skill payloads.